 How We Got Here

-After years of seeing compliance reduced to a box-checking exercise that delayed progress and sidelined meaningful engagement, CoreStone was founded to prove there’s a smarter way.
-Launched in La Honda with a laptop, a 4WD truck, and a commitment to practical, relationship-driven service, the firm was built to deliver cultural resource support that’s efficient, grounded, and genuinely collaborative.
+After years of seeing compliance treated as a box-checking exercise that delayed projects and limited meaningful engagement, CoreStone was founded to offer a better approach.
+Launched in La Honda with a practical focus, the firm provides efficient, collaborative cultural resource support grounded in strong relationships and clear communication.

 What Sets Us Apart

-Fast-turnaround desktop reviews and sensitivity assessments that give teams actionable insights early in the process.
+• Quick-turn desktop reviews and sensitivity assessments that deliver clear information early in your planning process.

 Our Values

-Integrity, collaboration, sustainability, and respect guide every decision.
-We believe cultural stewardship and development are compatible, and we work every day to make that balance practical and efficient for our clients.
+Integrity, collaboration, sustainability, and respect guide every decision we make.
+We believe cultural stewardship and responsible development go hand in hand, and we work each day to help our clients achieve this balance practically and efficiently.

 Meet Our Founder